marsiitr/Universal-Manipulator/README.md

 # Limitations and Future Improvements
 <ol>
 <li>It can only pick object from fixed coordinate and drop it to another fixed coordinate.
 The coordinates can be only be varied from code.
-Image processing can be used to detect the positioin of the object.<li>
+Image processing can be used to detect the positioin of the object.</li>
 <li>The size of object is also fixed.
 It should also be able to pick the object of various sizes.</li>
 </ol>